-- (13) The 2021 Stability Programme assumes investment and reforms financed by grants under the Recovery and Resilience Facility 0.4% in 2021, 0.5% in 2022, 0.7% in 2023, and 0.7% in 2024.
-The Commission's spring forecast includes these grants in its budgetary projections. - (14) The established indicators of fiscal adjustment set out in Regulation (EC) No 1466/97 need to be considered in the context of the current circumstances.
+- (13) The 2021 Stability Programme assumes investment and reforms financed by grants under the Recovery and Resilience Facility amounting to 0.1% of GDP in 2021, 0.2% of GDP in 2022, 0.2% of GDP in 2023, 0.2% of GDP in 2024 and 0.1% of GDP in 2025.
+The Commission's spring forecast includes these grants in its budgetary projections, but with the assumption that Recovery and Resilience Facility-financed measures would be more frontloaded in 2021 and 2022. - (14) The established indicators of fiscal adjustment set out in Regulation (EC) No 1466/97 need to be considered in the context of the current circumstances.
 First, there is significant uncertainty surrounding output gap estimates.
 Second, there is a need for fiscal policy to stand ready to rapidly adapt to the evolution of the pandemic, shifting from emergency relief to more targeted measures once health risks diminish.
 Third, the current context is characterised by a significant policy response to support economic activity.
 In the presence of sizeable transfers from the EU budget (such as those from the Recovery and Resilience Facility), the established indicators do not capture the full impulse provided by fiscal policies to the economy.
 Against this background, the structural balance does not appear adequate in the current circumstances.
-The expenditure benchmark, in turn, needs to be adapted 11 and complemented with additional information in order to fully gauge the fiscal policy orientation.
+The expenditure benchmark, in turn, needs to be adapted10 and complemented with additional information in order to fully gauge the fiscal policy orientation.

-First, similarly to the approach pursed in the assessment of the 2021 Draft Budgetary Plans, temporary emergency measures have been excluded from the expenditure aggregate.
+First, similarly to the approach pursued in the assessment of the 2021 Draft Budgetary Plans, temporary emergency measures have been excluded from the expenditure aggregate.
 These crisis-related temporary emergency measures support health systems and compensate workers and firms for the losses in income due to lockdowns and supply chain disruptions; their reversal by the public authorities is contingent on the return of the public health and economic situation to normality.

 Second, to assess the overall fiscal stance at the current juncture, the sizeable transfers from the EU budget (such as those from the Recovery and Resilience Facility) should be included in the relevant expenditure aggregate.

 Therefore, the fiscal stance is then measured by the change in primary expenditure (net of discretionary revenue measures and excluding crisis-related temporary emergency measures) including expenditure financed by grants under the Recovery and Resilience Facility and other EU funds.